Introducing a New Kitten to an Existing Cat

 I think this has gone absolutely as well as anyone could hope for.
 They’re both very chilled and cuddly with humans, too.
 Very happy!

-Jupiter (now Jackson) sent a diary of his first few days – again we hope this is helpful to give a sense of what’s involved in introducing a new kitten to (in this case) an older cat.
+Jupiter (now Jasper) sent a diary of his first few days – again we hope this is helpful to give a sense of what’s involved in introducing a new kitten to (in this case) an older cat.

 Well, we said our goodbyes, very testing for us both and I was sad to see you upset when I left with M&D for my new home.
 It is with great thanks that you helped me into the world and ensured that I was healthy and so well looked after.
 It was a very exciting journey, being in my big cage helped but I found it fun to sit in my litter tray and slide around when we went around bends.
 I saw lots of huge trucks and in a field near my new home their were some big brown animals that I learned were cows.
 I settled in quickly and when it went dark M took me out and I snuggled into his duvet that he had on the settee downstairs.